pr1vatestaticfinal/MALStatsViewer/README.md

 # MALStatsViewer
-visualize user statistics from myanimelist
+Using MyAnimeList's public API, this project aims to show user statistics in a digestible and visually appealing way.